erndmrl/gitlabtest/README.md

 - **Main Class**: io.cucumber.core.cli.Main
 - **Glue**: stepdefs testprojectcore.stepdefs
-- **Program arguments**: `IntelliJ Idea only`  --plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm5SMFormatter
+- **Program arguments**(_IntelliJ Idea only_): --plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm5SMFormatter

-When Cucumber tags isn't declared explicitly, only the tests annotated with the tag inside @CucumberOptions in src/test/java/testprojectcore/runners/RunCucumberTest.java will be run
+When Cucumber tags aren't declared explicitly, only the tests annotated with the tag inside @CucumberOptions in src/test/java/testprojectcore/runners/RunCucumberTest.java will be run
 ### From Anywhere Else
 The best and the universal way of executing the tests in the framework is running a **Maven command**.
 The required Maven command is below: